kufii/CodeSnap/README.md

 # CodeSnap

-Take beautiful screenshots of your code in VS Code.
+📸 Take beautiful screenshots of your code in VS Code!

-TODO: add gif of usage

 ## Features